mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 ### Rate limiting

-In all previous solutions, we process the `points` by calling into the "expensive" service as fast as the local machine can make the requests.
+In all previous solutions, we process the `points` by calling the "expensive" service as fast as the local machine can make the requests.
 This is likely to overwhelm the service.
 One possible solution is to limit the request rate of each goroutine so that the total request rate is:
 `reqsPerSec * maxConcurrency`.
 This is accomplished by keeping track of the request time and waiting